Post-selection inference for penalized M-estimators via score thinning: Experimental results

 In the left-hand panel of \cref{fig:linear}, we display the average coverage of $90\%$ confidence intervals for all parameters in each selected model; a method that controls the conditional coverage in the sense of \cref{eq:conditional_coverage} will attain $90\%$ coverage.
-The classical method fails to achieve the nominal coverage, and thus we exclude it from the remaining panels.
+The classical method (which reuses the data for selection and inference) fails to achieve the nominal coverage, and thus we exclude it from the remaining panels.
 All other approaches attain 90\% coverage, except that of \citet{huang_selective_2024}, which approximates a selective MLE and has been shown to undercover in practice \citep{panigrahi_exact_2024}.
 In contrast, \citet{panigrahi_exact_2024} employ an \emph{exact} approach that attains the nominal coverage.
 In the middle panel of \cref{fig:linear}, we assess the power of each method by comparing the distribution of average confidence interval widths.
-Thinning yields wider intervals on average than the randomized conditional inference approaches of \citet{panigrahi_exact_2024} and \citet{huang_selective_2024}, which is expected since the conditional approaches are able to use more information for inference and since \citet{huang_selective_2024} does not attain the nominal coverage.
-Thinning yields narrower intervals than sample splitting, as suggested by Proposition 1 of \citet{rasines_splitting_2023}.
+Score thinning yields wider intervals on average than the randomized conditional inference approaches of \citet{panigrahi_exact_2024} and \citet{huang_selective_2024}, which is expected since the conditional approaches are able to use more information for inference and since \citet{huang_selective_2024} does not attain the nominal coverage.
+Score thinning yields narrower intervals than sample splitting, as suggested by Proposition 1 of \citet{rasines_splitting_2023}.
 The poor performance of sample splitting may also be due to the fact that sample splitting can lead to a poorly-conditioned design matrix when $n$ is small.
 Lastly, we assess the model selection accuracy in the right-hand panel of \cref{fig:linear} by comparing the average false discovery rate (FDR) of each selective inference method.
 The FDR of a model $E$ is given by $\abr{E \setminus \supp\rbr{\theta_n^*}} / |E|$, i.e., the fraction of incorrectly selected features relative to the total number of selected features.
-As mentioned earlier, our approach and the randomized conditional approaches of \citet{huang_selective_2024} and \citet{panigrahi_exact_2024} have identical selection events and so have identical FDRs, which are comparable to that of sample splitting.
+As mentioned earlier, score thinning and the randomized conditional approaches of \citet{huang_selective_2024} and \citet{panigrahi_exact_2024} have identical selection events and therefore have identical FDRs, which are comparable to that of sample splitting; all methods select models of a similar size $|E|$.